readthedocs/sphinx-hoverxref/docs/usage.rst

    Note that Sphinx>3.5 adds `a feature to only include JS/CSS in pages where they are used`_ instead of in all the pages.
    This `may affect the rendering of tooltips`_ that includes content requiring extra rendering steps.
-   **Make sure you are using Sphinx 3.4.x** if you require rendering this type of content in your tooltips.
+   **Make sure you are using Sphinx 3.4.x or >=4.1.x** if you require rendering this type of content in your tooltips.

    .. _a feature to only include JS/CSS in pages where they are used: https://github.com/sphinx-doc/sphinx/pull/8631
    .. _may affect the rendering of tooltips: https://github.com/sphinx-doc/sphinx/issues/9115